 On February 18, 1954, Metro-Goldwyn-Mayer Studios premiered "The Long, Long Trailer", a feature film vehicle for Lucille Ball and Desi Arnaz, stars of CBS TV's "I Love Lucy".
 The picture, based on the 1951 Clinton Twiss novel of the same name, was directed by Vincente Minnelli (Liza's dad) and featured Marjorie Main and Keenan Wynn.

-A fictional Trailerite couple, Tacy and Nicky Collini, purchase a 36-foot New Moon "mobile apartment home" for a whopping $5,345.00 (a brand-new "Levittowner Number 1" tract house could have been had for $10,990 at the time).
+A fictional Trailerite couple, Nicholas Collini, and wife Anastasia (or "Tacy"), purchase a 36-foot New Moon "mobile apartment home" for a whopping $5,345.00 (a brand-new "Levittowner Number 1" tract house could have been had for $10,990 at the time).

 The Collinis spend their honeymoon on the road and, as one might expect, several side-splitting scenes ensue.